TDCOSMO/TD_data_public/TDCOSMO_VII/README.md

 This folder contains
 - A jupyter notebook showing how to create, model, and analyze results of mock images constructed with boxyness/discyness in the lensing galaxy.
 - A few files used to create the mock images: a module creating noise maps and masks, and a PSF.
-- A few example files of created mock images and modeling results figures.
+- A few example files of created mock images, modeling chains, and results.